 Some distance away from you stands the High Altar, bordered by banks of gently glowing candles.
 You select a pew and, after pausing to genuflect if you wish, you enter the pew and take your seat or kneel once more.

 Thoughts and images.
 Let your mind flow with the experience, and allow it to fill you to the very core of your being, until you feel as if you are able to hold within your own consciousness an awareness of the entire Universe, and all its beauty.
-As it does, you can feel yourself gradually becoming aware of the presence of a Consciousness other than your own.
+As it does, you can feel yourself gradually becoming aware of the presence of God Himself

 As your own consciousness merges ever more completely with this Infinite Awareness, you feel as if you are able to hold within your own mind an awareness of the entire Universe, and all its beauty ‑‑ infinite, beyond infinity, and eternal beyond all measure of eternity.
 And in this sense of total oneness, you are able to freely communicate all your deepest thoughts and needs.